Comparing Types of Idiopathic Interstitial Pneumonias*

 Unknown

-The prognosis is difficult to predict,
+The prognosis is difficult to predict

 Idiopathic pleuroparenchymal fibroelastosis

-People of any age (median age 57)
+People of any age (median age 57 years)

-Best treatment unknown (possibly corticosteroids)
+Best treatment unknown (possibly steroids)

-5-year survival rate is approximately 25 to 60%.
+5-year survival rate is approximately 25 to 60%

 * In decreasing order of frequency.